Definition, purposes, importance, conditions, principles of seed storage are given below-

 - It increases crop yield.

-- To get adequate plant stands in addition to healthy and vigorous plants.
+- To get good plant stands in addition to healthy and vigorous plants.

 - It decreases seed-borne disease due to changes in the local climate at storage.